Chrispoo3680/air-quiality-vs-illness/README.md

 # air-quiality-vs-asthma

-The project aims to find if there is any correlation between the air quality and the amount of asthma cases for a given location.
+A project that aims to find out if there is any correlation between the air quality and the amount of asthma cases for a given location.

 # Datasets:
 ### Air quality